-10 The limits to northern peatlands carbon stock were estimated here for the first time, although the methodology for obtaining such estimate were developed more than 30 years ago by Clymo (1984).
-We adapted this methodology for use at the Earth system scale based on gridded data (Hengl et al., 2014) representing geomorphological aspects of peat bog growth.
+The limits to northern peatlands carbon stock were estimated here for the first time, although the methodology for obtaining such estimates were developed more than 30 years ago by Clymo (1984).
+We adapted this methodology for use at the Earth System scale based on gridded data (Hengl et al., 2014) representing geomorphological aspects of peat bog growth.

 We also characterized the uncertainty in the estimate of the limits to northern peatlands carbon stock induced by sub-grid distribution of peatlands.
-This uncertainty cannot be easily reduced by using a finer grid, because it cannot be expected that

-15 each watershed falls within one grid cell.
-Therefore, we use an approach to reducing uncertainty in the spatial distribution of peatlands that allows us to obtain a most likely estimate of 875 PgC.
+This uncertainty cannot be easily reduced by using a finer grid because it cannot be expected that each watershed falls within one grid cell.
+Therefore, we use an approach to reducing uncertainty in the spatial distribution of peatlands that allows us to obtain a most likely estimate of $875\,\mathrm{Pg}\,\mathrm{C}$.

 Analyzing the uncertainty in the data on present-day peatland extent goes beyond the scope of this study.
-Improving the accuracy and representativeness of these input data sets used in this study is actively tackled by the International Soil Reference and Information Centre, (Batjes, 2016; Hengl et al., 2014), and by networks of peatland researchers such as C-Peat (e.g., Treat et al., 2019) and PeatDataHub (Xu et al., 2018).
-Hence, it might be more important to update the estimates of potential carbon
+Improving the accuracy and representativeness of these input data sets used in this study is actively tackled by the International Soil Reference and Information Centre (Batjes, 2016; Hengl et al., 2014) and by networks of peatland researchers such as C-Peat (e.g., Treat et al., 2019) and PeatDataHub (Xu et al., 2018).
+Hence, it might be more important to update the estimates of potential carbon stocks on a regular basis to keep pace with improvements in the accuracy of the data on present-day peatland extent.